McDonald’s ingredients are bad for you. Everyone knows that. My work is done here…

 Another concern is the sodium level in a lot of their foods.
 I understand that it is a big factor in preserving the food, but it also contributes to the flavor more than we realize.

-Not every person is sodium sensitive, but regardless, this level of sodium intake is by all means detrimental to heart health due to elevated blood pressure.
+Not every person is sodium sensitive.
+Regardless, this level of sodium intake is, by all means, detrimental to heart health due to elevated blood pressure.

 Why All the Preservatives?